 For me, all of this misses the original point of ethical fashion entirely.
 It should be about setting a fresh paradigm; out with the old (no matter what baby steps they take towards sustainability), and in with the new.

-It seems that unless we, the ethical consumers, let BoF, Vogue and other mainstream media know that they’re just not getting it, the ethical fashion movement will enter its ‘New Wave’ phase sooner than we think.
+It seems that unless we, the ethical consumers, let BoF, Vogue (and other mainstream mags talking ethical fashion) know that they’re just not getting it, the ethical fashion movement will enter its ‘New Wave’ phase sooner than we think.

 Eco Fashion Talk – Sass Brown finds all the most gorgeous ethical fashion brands before anyone else!